 At Readtopia, we believe that just because a student may not be able to read the original Journey to the Center of the Earth, doesn’t mean that student should never have the opportunity to experience the story.
 Stories, especially classic stories, are such an essential part of who we are as humans, and how we learn from and relate to each other.
-Stories are universal to humankind, which each and every one of us are an integral part of.
+Stories are universal to humankind, of which each and every one of us is an integral part.
 Our goal is to make them accessible to each and every one of us.

 “’That looks too high level,’ was something that I heard a lot,” says Patti Hummel, a special education teacher in Glendale, AZ, about Readtopia.
 “But engagement and desire is such a huge part of learning.
 If the desire is there, and scaffolds are in place to help students access content (including graphic novels written at up to seven reading levels), students can accomplish much more than you might think.”